 Upstairs at Eric’s is one of the gems of the early 80’s that I keep coming back to.
 It’s a perfect blend of Vince Clarke’s layered synths and Alison Moyet’s strong vocals that equaled up to one of the best albums of 1982.
-The album carried a maturity and strength to it that most synthpop records just didn’t have during those fledgling years.
-A lot of that can be attributed to the complexity of Moyet’s vocals, which carried a lot of emotion in a genre of music that tended to be on the more robotic side.
-Clarke’s growth as a songwriter can’t be ignored though and the partnership with Moyet certainly felt well matched.
+It carried a maturity and strength to it that most synthpop records just didn’t have during those fledgling years.
+A lot of that can be attributed to the complexity of Moyet’s vocals, which carried a lot of emotion in a genre of music that tended to be on the more robotic or austere side.
+Clarke’s growth as a songwriter can’t be ignored either though, and the partnership with Moyet certainly felt well matched.

 While Upstairs at Eric’s may be over 30 years old, it stands as a tribute to what could come out of the electronic experimentations of the early 1980’s.
 Though Yazoo was only a stepping stone for Clarke on his way to Erasure and Moyet would go on to a successful solo career, Upstairs at Eric’s is something they can both look back on with pride.